 You can find more information about EEGs on the NHS Choices website.

-Marie Therese House is a 12-bedded inpatient unit where we look after patients with neurological disabilities.
-These include a huge range of conditions such as multiple sclerosis, motor neurone disease, Huntington’s disease, cerebral palsy, traumatic brain injury/non-traumatic brain injury, spinal injuries, spina bifida, Guillain-Barré syndrome, muscular dystrophy, post-polio patients and patients after they’ve had neurosurgery.
-We also have expertise in treating patients requiring assisted ventilation.
+The unit cares for adult patients over 18 with various conditions such as multiple sclerosis, motor neurone disease, Huntington’s disease, cerebral palsy, brain injury (both traumatic and non-traumatic), spinal injuries, spina bifida, Guillain-Barré syndrome, muscular dystrophy, post-polio patients and patients following neurosurgery.

-We also run education courses for multiple sclerosis, rehabilitation seminars, in-service training and host medical and nursing students.
+We also conduct regular in-service training and provide training placements for medical and nursing students.